leontan29/cse15l-lab-reports/lab-report-2-week-4.md

-# Lab Report 2
+# Lab Report 2: Bugs and Symptoms

-## This is a screenshot of differences of code
+## Text after the last link
+In this test file, a bug appears after running the command: java MarkdownParse test-file2.md.

+The following symptom took around 30 seconds to appear, resulting in the exception:

 ![Image](report2_image1.png)
 ![Image](report2_image2.png)